rvagg/archived-ender-tutorial-guts/README.md

 We then point the Ender CLI to this directory: `ender build qwery bean ./fake-bonzo/` (or we could run `ender add ./fake-bonzo/` to add it to the ender.js created in the above example).

-Our complete page then looks like this:
+The completed page now looks like this:

 ```html
 <!DOCTYPE HTML>